-- a.
+a.
 Students are selected from auditions for four All-State Music groups: the All-State Band, All-State Mixed Choir, All-State Orchestra and All-State Treble Choir.
-Procedures and requirements for making the on-line auditions can be found as outlined below under 5 Rules/Deadlines, d. - b.
-Group and section assignments (i.e. treble choir vs. mixed choir; first clarinet, second clarinet, third clarinet, etc.) are based on submitted auditions. - c.
-Chair placements (i.e. first chair first violin, first chair first flute, first chair soprano I, etc.) for all groups are determined by live auditions using the festival music at the festival site. - d.
+Procedures and requirements for making the on-line auditions can be found on the Alaska Music Teacher Google drive.

+b.
+Group and section assignments (i.e. treble choir vs. mixed choir; first clarinet, second clarinet, third clarinet, etc.) are based on submitted auditions.

+c.
+Chair placements (i.e. first chair first violin, first chair first flute, first chair soprano I, etc.) for all groups are determined by live auditions using the festival music at the festival site.

+d.
 Students may submit no more than two auditions for different instruments and/or voices.
 They may also submit one voice and one instrument audition.
 If both auditions are chosen in the audition process, the higher scoring audition will be selected in consideration of the greater good needed for the performing groups.